mwaskom/lyman/doc/workflow.rst

 Install Lyman
 -------------

-If you haven't already done this, clone the lyman repository from Github and install it (``python setup.py install``).
-You'll also need to install the lyman dependencies.
-If you're starting a new analysis and already have an older version of lyman, it's probably a good idea to check the commit log on Github and then update (``git pull origin master``) and re-install.
+If you haven't already done this, you'll need to :ref:`install <installing>` lyman and its dependencies.
+The current development approach aims for relatively small, incremental releases, so if you're starting a new project it might be good to check if there is an update.

 Lyman's unit-test suite can be run by executing the command ``nosetests`` in the source directory.
 Because it is difficult to unit-test high-level scripting